Modern witch hunts: Africa

 Most witch hunts today take place in modern sub-Saharan Africa.
 The majority of ethnographic literature on the subject remains on a local level.
 Summarizing studies and meta-analysis remain scarce due to the amount of data involved.
 Max Marwick, John Middleton, Mary Douglas and Lucy Mair were among the first to cover a wider range of witch-hunts.
 In recent times, Wolfgang Behringer has provided an overview about witch hunts throughout history and continents.

 A particularly high prevalence of recent witch hunting has been noted for the DRC, South Africa, Tanzania, Kenya and Nigeria.
 Other states showing ongoing and repeated witch hunts are Malawi, Ghana, Gambia, Benin, Angola and Central African Republic.
 While some societies suffer at most sporadic and low-level witch-hunts (Senegal, Namibia, Rwanda), the entire Sub-Saharan Africa shows a high prevalence of beliefs in the existence of witchcraft and a considerable prevalence of violent witch hunts.
 Nonetheless, many if not most ethnic groups believe in the existence of witchcraft but do not or do not normally accuse people of witchcraft.
-Where accusations occur, accusations do not in all places lead to violence and can be even used for benefits by the accused person.
+Where accusations occur, accusations do not all lead to violence and can even be used for benefits by the accused person.